 After the birth of Ishmael, Abraham heard nothing from God for thirteen years.
 Abraham was content in that he thought he had the promised son.
 Then, God came to Abraham and told him that he didn’t have ‘the son’.

-When Abraham was 100-years old, the miracle, Isaac, was born, just as God had promised a year earlier in the covenant with Abraham, Genesis 17.
+When Abraham was 100-years old, the miracle, Isaac, was born, just as God had promised a year earlier in His covenant with Abraham, Genesis 17.
 How the old man exalted in his true son.
 Abraham was a wealthy man and now God had fulfilled his promises.

 A Father’s Cup of Agony

 Abraham’s night of agony would have been unbearable, as he faced the fullness of what God had asked him to do.
 The son who filled his life, was to be killed by Abraham’s own hand.
 How could a loving God ask such a thing?
-How could He give and then take away?
+Could He give and then take away?
 Where was the justice and reasoning in that?
 What about the covenant He had with Abraham?
-How do you lay a 20+-year-old on a pyre of wood, then cut his throat, like a sacrificial lamb?
-How do you look your dearly loved son in the eyes and say with confidence, “God will provide”.

-Abraham’s faith was tested to the fullest.
-Abraham’s faith had been tried over the years, but never to this extent.
-Dare Abraham refuse God’s command, or would God provide?
 The Great I Am could chose to resurrect the dead, so God could either resurrect Isaac, Hebrews 11:17, or provide a substitute.
-Still, the act of doing the deed was beyond belief.
+Still, the act of doing the deed is beyond belief.
 Sure, the heathens sacrificed children to their gods, so it was not an unknown practice to Abraham.
 Did Abraham have enough trust in God to believe that He would fulfil the unconditional covenant with Abraham?

 God has given us all a free will.
 Abraham could have refused the cup of agony, just as Jesus could have refused.
 We can always opt for God’s ‘second best’ for our lives.
 Sometimes it takes the fiery trials to sort us out, or get us to change our ways.
-Abraham’s heart was chock full of love and pride for his son.
-The place that belonged to God alone, for God is a righteous, jealous God and will have no other god before Him, Exodus 34:14.

 Those whose trust is fully in an Almighty God, can arrive at an uneasy truce, in the midst of the most agonizing tests, for indeed ‘the Lord will provide’.
 When it was time for Abraham and Isaac to go on alone, Abraham told the servants that he and Isaac would return to them after worshipping God, Genesis 22:5.
 This is the first time in the Bible you meet the word ‘worship’.

-Not only did this show Abraham’s confidence in God but also Isaac’s amazing confidence in both Abraham and the God, Abraham worshipped.
+Not only did this show Abraham’s confidence in God but also Isaac’s amazing confidence in both Abraham and the God Abraham worshipped.
 A twenty-year old could easily have contended with a 120-year-old man.
 Is it any wonder that Isaac is seen as a fore-shadowing of the compliant Son of God, 2,000 years later?

 Result of the Cup of Agony

-For Abraham the result of the cup of agony was that God not only provided the substitute sacrifice, but reiterated His promises to Abraham.
+For Abraham the result of the cup of agony was that God not only provided the substitute sacrifice but reiterated His promises to Abraham.
 His seed would be as the sands of the seashore, Genesis 22:17.

-For the Son of God, Calvary was total victory over sin and death, for all eternity.
+Calvary was total victory over sin and death, for all eternity.
 Anyone who believes on the Son of God shall have eternal life, John 3:15.
 All the sacrifices of the law were fulfilled, once and for all.
-The ascension offering, the gift offering, the peace offering, the purification offering, and the guilt offering, Leviticus 9.
-However, much more than that, Jesus, the Word, completely fulfilled the Word of God, John 1:1,14.
-The really exciting thing is that this fulfilled God’s plan that was formed before the beginning of creation, Revelation 13:8.
-What Satan designed for God’s undoing, became his own undoing.

-God knows the end from the beginning, Isaiah 46:10.
-He knew how Abraham would react to the testing.
-He knew the Son would go all the way.
-He knows how you will react to your cup of agony.
+Your Heavenly Father knows how you will react to your cup of agony.
 The key is to build your faith in a loving Heavenly Father, by feeding on the Word of God who will not take you beyond what you can bear, 1 Corinthians 10:13.
 Don’t be perturbed when you go through rough spots, but wholly trust in Him.
 Jesus did it for the joy set before Him, Hebrews 12:2,3.

 Check out other posts at Whispering Encouragement.
 We are here to inform and encourage.
 Subscribe for free, so you can keep up to date with topics that interest you.